|School||Cardiff School of Planning and Geography|

 The module has a strong practical element, developing students’ graphic, site appraisal, and design skills through practical exercises, in order to build an awareness of the 3-D environment, and develop presentation skills.
 Students will be asked to undertake a site analysis, and a housing site layout or appraisal for residential / mixed use development.

 Site Planning, Design and Development is taught over two Semesters, using a mixture of lectures, specialist teaching, and revisions sessions (where students must take an active role in seeking guidance on work in progress; during each revision students will be seen in groups of 5-6 and receiving feedback on their work).
-This caters for the range of skills between MSc PPR full and part-time students, and allows for scheduling of sessions in one day avoiding timetabling issues for part timers.

 Whilst studying this module, students will practice and develop skills 2D and 3D understanding of the built environment features, and reflective skills.